wen-jams/bsavi/_sources/class_examples.rst.txt

         latex_labels=ps_latex
     )

-Notice that in creating the Observable, instead of passing in ``parameters``, we passed a function and a tuple containing its arguments. **It is important to remember that values for both of these cannot be passed at the same time.**
+Notice that in creating the LiveObservable, we only passed in a single function and its arguments, but passed multiple names.
+This is because ``cosmo.run_class`` will return data for all three observables.
+**When writing your own functions for LiveObservables, make sure it returns all the data you need.**
+See the :doc:`userguide` for more information.

 And finally, we can produce the visualization with